-The United States Senate in May passed its version of the Water Resources Development Act (WRDA).
-The measure included, for the first time in thirty years, language reforming the federal Harbor Maintenance Tax.
-The bill allows ports located in HMT "donor states" to use HMT funds for berth maintenance and in-water environmental remediation should all the maintenance dredging needs be met in the state.
-The bill also authorizes up to \$50 million in HMT transfers-subject to appropriation-to donor ports and energy ports.
+The Water Resources Reform and Development Act (WRRDA) passed by Congress in 2014 included language that, for the first time in thirty years, partially reformed the federal Harbor Maintenance Tax to the betterment of Puget Sound ports.
+The bill allows a select group of donor ports to use HMT funds for berth maintenance and in-water environmental remediation should all the maintenance dredging needs be met in the state.
+The bill also authorizes up to \$50 million in HMT transfers - subject to appropriation - to donor ports and energy ports.
 This rebate can be used for customer rebates, berth maintenance and in-water environmental remediation.